 In 1922, Otto Meek (who was owner of the Baker Ranch at that time) convinced his friend who was a Hollywood film director to use Snake Valley as the set for a movie about pioneers crossing the plains.
 The flat benchland just south of Garrison was selected as the site for filming.
 Pruess Lake was to represent the North Platte River.
 Nearly everyone in the Valley was hired to work on the set.
 This was the first full-length movie ever made and it became a classic.
 It was called “The Covered Wagon” and it was filmed by Paramount Pictures.

 Source: “Pioneers of Snake Valley” by Boyd E. Quate

 Bill Dearden, who lives with his wife Edith and family in Garrison, told me some years ago that there were twelve families still living in Garrison and others in nearby Burbank.
 These are still farming communities.
 Among the residents are familiar names such as Baker, Wheeler, Gonder, Rowley, Iversen, Davies, Dearden.
 These are descendants of pioneers in the Snake Valley, just like Bill and Edith Dearden.

-I have included this photograph to give some kind of indication of the type of landscape in the Snake Valley, the flat valley floor with the mountains in the background.
+I have included these photographs to give some kind of indication of the type of landscape in the Snake Valley, the flat valley floor with the mountains in the background.
 This photograph was taken in 2004 and shows how dry and barren the land is.
-An earlier photograph however shows that there were more trees and grass in the cemetery and in the surrounding area, in particular the areas whioch were irrigated by the warm springs.
+An earlier photograph however shows that there were more trees and grass in the cemetery and in the surrounding area, in particular the areas which were irrigated by the warm springs.